Feral pigeon: Protection status

-Potential health risk to humans

-Feral pigeons are widely considered pests, and are famous for being reservoirs and vectors of multiple human and livestock diseases.
-However, It is rare that a pigeon will transmit a disease to humans due to their immune system.
-Although feral pigeons pose sporadic health risks to humans, the risk is very low, even for humans involved in occupations that bring them into close contact with nesting sites.

-Property damage

-Pigeons often cause significant pollution with their droppings, though there is little evidence of them driving out other bird species.
-Pigeons are labeled an invasive species in North America by the USDA.
+Control methods

 Predators

-Peregrine falcons, which are also originally cliff dwellers, have also adapted to the skyscrapers of large cities and often feed exclusively on rock doves.
+Peregrine falcons Falco peregrinus, which are also originally cliff dwellers, have also adapted to the skyscrapers of large cities and often feed exclusively on feral pigeons.
 Some cities actively encourage this through falcon breeding programs.
 Projects include the Unibase Falcon Project and the Victorian Peregrine Project.
+Other species of falcons have also been observed to hunt down ferals.

+Other predators of the pigeon have been recorded, including Eurasian sparrowhawks (Accipiter nisus), crows (Corvus spp.), and large gulls (Larus spp.).
+Larger birds of prey occasionally take advantage of these pigeons as well.
+Goshawks have been known to specialize on feral pigeons even outside of urban settings.
+In New York City, the abundance of feral pigeons (and other small animals) has created such a conducive environment for predators that the red-tailed hawk has begun to return in very small numbers, including the notable Pale Male.

+Other common predators of feral pigeons in North America are raccoons, opossums, great horned owls, and eastern screech owls.
+The birds that prey on pigeons in North America can range in size from American kestrels to golden eagles.

-Other predators of the pigeon have been recorded, including Eurasian sparrowhawks, crows and gulls.
-In London, the population of Great white pelicans at St. James's Park have also been recorded killing and consuming pigeons despite alternative food sources being available.
+In London, the population of great white pelicans at St. James's Park has also been recorded killing and consuming pigeons even when alternative food sources are available.
 In cities in Western Europe, European herring gulls may occasionally hunt and consume feral pigeons in addition to other birds and small mammals.

-Larger birds of prey occasionally take advantage of this population as well.
-In New York City, the abundance of feral pigeons (and other small animals) has created such a conducive environment for predators that the red-tailed hawk has begun to return in very small numbers, including the notable Pale Male.